Top 10 questions you ask about Flyte

 2. Do other women see improvements?

 We talk with women every day who are able to eliminate or substantially reduce their SUI.
 And this is consistent with our clinical trials.
-In our Norwegian clinical study, 82% of women with mild or moderate SUI were continent in only 6 weeks, and 77% of the women who responded to a 2-year follow up question reported continued continence.
+In our Norwegian clinical study, 82% of women with mild or moderate SUI were continent in only 6 weeks.
+77% of the women who responded to a 2-year follow up question reported continued continence.
 (Data on file at Pelvital).
-In our US clinical study, we included women not only with mild or moderate SUI but also with severe SUI, which is rare for studies of conservative treatments — most conservative treatments perform poorly for severe incontinence.
+In our US clinical study, we included women not only with mild or moderate SUI, but also with severe SUI.
+This is rare for studies of conservative treatments, and most conservative treatments perform poorly for severe incontinence, unlike Flyte.
 In as little as 2 weeks, we found 37% of these women reported being dry or nearly dry and 71% by 12 weeks.

+Flyte leverages the body’s natural process to heal and restore the pelvic floor muscles.
 The cells in our body are designed to sense change in our environment and then respond to that change.
-When you use Flyte, the first step of our mechanotherapy is the wand.
 The Flyte wand is designed to make contact with the pelvic floor, providing a gentle, therapeutic stretch on the muscles.
-The second step of our mechanotherapy, is when the wand delivers the mechanical pulses (that feel like a slight vibration) to stimulate the pelvic floor.
-These two steps work together to create a cellular response in the pelvic floor by generating improved strength and tone as a response to our mechanotherapy – giving you more control over your bladder.
+Second, the Flyte wand delivers gentle pulses (that feel like a slight vibration) to stimulate the pelvic floor.
+These two steps work together to create a cellular response in the pelvic floor by generating improved strength and tone – giving you more control over your bladder.

 6. How is Flyte packaged?